Joshuajaeger/Joshuajaeger.github.io/_posts/2022-07-09-openscience.md

 ---
 layout: post
-title:  Open Science—Should Knowledge Be Free?
+title:  Open Science
 date: 2022-07-09 22:00:00
-description: Release of Lo Fi Album
+description: Should Knowledge Be Free?
-tags: Music
+tags: Science
-categories: Music
+categories: Science
 ---
 **Should Knowledge Be Free?**